Does Soy Do A Body Good?

-- Ninety-three percent of the soy in the U.S. has been genetically modified—a process whereby a crop is altered by a virus or bacteria with a desired trait, such as resistance to a weed killer.
+- Ninety-four percent of the soy in the U.S. has been genetically modified —a process whereby a crop is altered by a virus or bacteria with a desired trait, such as resistance to a weed killer – according to the FDA.
 Genetically modified (GM) foods have only been used for the past decade so we do not know the long term effects of these foods on our health.
 One concern is an increase in allergies.

 - Soy can interfere with thyroid function, which may affect your metabolism.

 - Soy contains phytoestrogens.
 These are the chemicals that can mimic estrogen in your body.
 I mentioned the concerns about soy's effects on puberty and on the immune system that parents of newborns have.
 However, adults have other reasons to be wary of the phytoestrogens in soy: the phytoestrogens in unfermented soy can block the absorption of minerals like calcium, magnesium and zinc.
 The soy milk, protein bars and protein powders that you may use to improve your health may in fact be preventing you from building strong bones (calcium), relaxing (magnesium) or preventing the flu (zinc).

 - Soy decreases sperm counts and testosterone levels.
 In 2010, Dr. Chavarro, M.D. from Harvard University, reported in the Journal of Human Reproduction that there was a strong association between men's consumption of soy and decreased sperm counts.
 Others have noted that testosterone levels decrease with soy consumption.